genomic-medicine-sweden/nallo/docs/output.md

 [Severus](https://github.com/KolmogorovLab/Severus) or [Sniffles](https://github.com/fritzsedlazeck/Sniffles) is used to call structural variants.
 [HiFiCNV](https://github.com/PacificBiosciences/HiFiCNV) is used to call CNVs.
 It also produces copy number, depth, and MAF [visualization tracks](#visualization-tracks).
 [SVDB](https://github.com/J35P312/SVDB) is used to combine and merge SVs and CNVs within and between samples.
+[GENMOD](https://github.com/Clinical-Genomics/genmod) is used to rank the annotated SVs.

 !!!note

-    Variants are only output without annotation if that subworkflow is turned off.
+    Variants are only output without annotation and/or ranking if these subworkflow is turned off.

 !!!note